 - Prepare and deliver lectures to undergraduate or graduate students on topics such as quantum mechanics, particle physics, and optics.

-Physics Professors with little to no experience tend to make between $45220 and $59700 while the more experienced ones make over $116070 per year.
+Physics Professors with little to no experience tend to make between $49260 and $65360 while the more experienced ones can earn over $126910 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Physics Professor is to move to a higher paying state like MA.
-Right now, the highest paying states for Physics Professors are MA, NH, NY, CA and MD.
+One of the easiest ways to increase your salary as a Postsecondary Physics Teacher is to move to a higher paying state like CA. Right now, the highest paying states for Physics Professors are CA, MD, NY, OH and MA.

-3 other factors that can increase your salary as A Physics Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Physics Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Physics Professors what degree they had when they got the job and most of them said they had a PhD followed by Post-doctoral.
+We asked other Physics Professors what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.

 Pros and Cons